Our Lips are Sealed

 Glancing at his own phone, Levi saw Madeline was still inside the building, but her position had changed, increasing the possibility she was with Aya and Tiff.
 So, ignoring Cameron, he pulled his fur-lined hood up and confidently sauntered out of the stationery shop, feeling the canidae’s eyes boring into the back of his head the entire way.

 Once back outside in the cold, Levi exhaled the tension that had built up in his body and began to walk briskly away from the scene.
 Madeline was here.
 He quickly began to deduce what on Earth could have possibly brought her.
-Taking his phone out of his pocket, he was surprised not see a text from either Aya or Tift, so instead, he called Maseo.
+Taking his phone out of his pocket, he was surprised there wasn't a text from either Aya or Tift, so instead, he called Maseo.

 “Did you know Madeline was coming to Japan?” he asked, skipping the formality of a proper greeting.

 “Japan?”
 Maseo questioned, sounding shocked.
-“I knew she’d accepted a contract and was going to be out of town for a week, but I didn’t know where she was going.
+“I knew she’d accepted a contract and was going to be out of town for a week.
+Left the wakizashi with us.
+But I didn’t know where she was going.
 She didn’t offer and I didn’t ask.
 Did something happen?”

 “Not yet,” Levi answered, “But my instincts are telling me it’s only a matter of time.
 I’ll tell you more about it when I get back to my hotel.
 Ja ne.”